Sabryr/vampute/README.md

 # vampute
-Video amputer is wrapper for ffmpeg.
+Amputer is wrapper for ffmpeg.

 [ffmpeg](https://ffmpeg.org/)

-This script can be used to remove parts of
+This script can be used to remove parts of  a video.
-a video.
 This was initially designed to support the processing of videos for [CodeRefinery project](https://coderefinery.org/).
 Specifically to remove parts of the video where the faces of participants are exposed

 # Dependancies
 ffmpeg need to be installed first